The Distribution of Metallicities in the Local Galactic Interstellar Medium: DISCUSSION

-There are several important caveats that must be discussed regarding the comparison of metallicities shown in Figure~\ref{fig:metal_grad}.
-First, our estimates of metallicity are measured relative to the average ISM metallicity not an adopted solar (or cosmic) abundance standard.
-(Thus, the fact that our determinations are clustered about zero is not surprising.)
-Second, the offset between the fitted metallicity of the H~{\sc ii} regions at the location of the Sun (at 8.2 kpc) and the solar value may be due to the well-known abundance discrepancy problem, where the abundances obtained from collisionally excited lines in ionized nebulae are systematically lower than those from recombination lines \citep[e.g.,][]{ac20}.
-The mean abundance discrepancy for oxygen is estimated to be $\sim$0.20 dex \citep{ac20}, which could explain the magnitude of the offset seen for H~{\sc ii} regions at the solar radius.
-Finally, the Galactocentric distances for the sight lines in our sample refer to the background stars, not the interstellar clouds being studied.
-(In contrast, the H~{\sc ii} regions are actually located at their associated distances.)
+An important caveat regarding the comparison of relative metallicities shown in Figure~\ref{fig:metal_grad} is that, in general, the distances to the interstellar clouds seen in absorption toward background stars are not the same as the distances to the stars themselves.
+In contrast, the H~{\sc ii} regions are actually located at the Galactocentric distances plotted in the figure (or presumably so within the uncertainties).
 Typically, the dominant absorption components toward the stars in our survey are found near $v_{\rm LSR}=0$ km~s$^{-1}$.
 While many of the more distant stars exhibit multiple absorption complexes, corresponding to gas in different spiral arms (such as the Sagittarius-Carina spiral arm or the Perseus spiral arm), the ``local arm'' component near $v_{\rm LSR}=0$ km~s$^{-1}$ is usually the strongest.
 This suggests that much of the interstellar material along the various sight lines in our survey is (kinematically) close to the Sun, regardless of the distance to the background star.
 This may then explain why no abundance gradient is apparent in the metallicity data presented here for neutral clouds.